The Four C’s of Diamonds

 When not worn, diamond jewelry should be stored individually to prevent scratching or dulling.
 Soft cloth pouches are ideal for this purpose.

-There are two ways to produce lab grown diamonds:
+There are two ways to produce laboratory-grown diamonds:

 HPHT- High Pressure High Temperature

 Borsheims is proud to work with other members of the diamond industry, international governments, the United Nations, and nongovernmental organizations to eliminate the trade in conflict diamonds.
-Through more than five years of work, it is now estimated that more than 99% of the world’s diamonds are conflict free.
+After years of work, it is now estimated that more than 99% of the world’s diamonds are conflict free.

 Borsheims supports the Kimberley Process and only buys its diamonds from legitimate, reputable manufacturers that adhere to the Voluntary System of Warranties.
 That guarantee is written on the back of every receipt from Borsheims.
 For additional information about the Kimberley Process and the work being done to eliminate the trade of conflict diamonds, please visit the diamond industry’s website, www.diamondfacts.org.

 The Borsheims price is the assurance that you’re getting the highest quality at the best possible price.
 Borsheims is one of the largest independent jewelry stores in the nation.
 This position gives us unique buying power, which creates the unrivaled savings that we proudly pass on to you.

 By maintaining this position, the Borsheims Price has earned its reputation over the past 150 years.
 When our customers see the signature, they know they’re getting the exceptional value only Borsheims can offer.

 There’s something about our signature silver box with a burgundy ribbon.
 It’s our pleasure to provide you with this complimentary service whenever you order any fine jewelry or gifts from borsheims.com.